Visual novel: History

 Chunsoft sound novels such as Machi (1998) and 428: Shibuya Scramble (2008) developed the multiple-perspective concept further.
 They allow the player to alternate between the perspectives of several or more different characters, making choices with one character that have consequences for other characters.
 428 in particular features up to 85 different possible endings.
 Another popular visual novel featuring multiple perspectives is Fate/stay night (2004).

 Content and genres

-Many visual novels are centered on drama, particularly themes involving romance or family, but visual novels centered on science fiction, fantasy fiction, and horror fiction are not uncommon.
+Many visual novels are centered on drama, particularly themes involving romance or family, but visual novels centered on science fiction, fantasy fiction, erotic fiction and horror fiction are not uncommon.